fengbuxingbujue/ICTD/README.md

 After the modification is complete, run: </br>
 main.py

-## Pre-trained Models
+## Pre-trained Models and GoPro-Noisy Dateset
-We will upload our pre-trained model parameters later.
+We will upload our pre-trained model parameters GoPro-Noisy Dateset later.

 ## Statement
 We are trying to put our paper ICTD: Integrating CNN and Transformer with Diffusion Models for Robust Image Deblurring and Denoising Submission is at The Visual Computer journal.